avinash010/Trello_Util/README.md

 --------
-A Python Trello API utility Script using Request module to create Trello Boards, Cards etc
+A Python Trello API utility Script to create Trello Boards, Cards etc
 --------
 You can use this script to :